 Laminate

-If you’re in the market for kitchen countertops, it’s time to call Spencer Granite.
+If you’re in the market for kitchen countertops, call Spencer Granite!
 As experts in the natural stone industry, our team will take the time to meet with you and fully understand your household needs and requirements.
-Once the best type of material is determined, we’ll create a customized plan that works for your busy lifestyle.
+Once we find the best material for your home, we’ll create a customized plan that works for your busy lifestyle.